-- 1. Completed all academic and clinic requirements with satisfactory performance. - Achieved a passing grade in each subject and a cumulative grade point average (GPA) of at least 2.25. - 3.
+- 1. Completed all didactic and patient care requirements with satisfactory performance. - 2.
+Achieved a passing grade in each subject and a cumulative grade point average (GPA) of at least 2.30. - 3.
 Complied with the rules and regulations of the Illinois College of Optometry.
 This includes the release of all NBEO exam scores to the College. - 4.
-Returned all College owned equipment and supplies assigned to the student, including library materials, mailbox key and Residential Complex keys. - 5.
-Discharged all financial obligations to the College. - 6.
+Returned all College-owned equipment and supplies assigned to the student, including library materials, mailbox key, and Residential Complex keys. - 5.
+Satisfied all financial obligations to the College.

+Graduation with Honors

 ICO recognizes Graduation with Honors for the following categories:

-Cumulative GPA Designation

-3.50 - 3.74 Cum Laude

-3.75 - 3.89 Magna Cum Laude

-3.90 - 4.0 Summa Cum Laude
+Cumulative GPADesignation3.50 - 3.74Cum Laude3.75 - 3.89Magna Cum Laude3.90 - 4.0Summa Cum Laude

-7.Students who have met the grade point average qualifications for Honors, but who have had to repeat a clinic rotation will not be considered as graduating with Honors.
+Students who have met the grade point average qualifications for Honors, but who have had to repeat a clinic rotation will not be considered as graduating with Honors.
+In addition, students repeating coursework or participating in an extended curriculum plan are ineligible for Valedictorian and Salutatorian.